Updated July 18th 2023

-Cheese fondue pairs best with a fresh white wine with high acidity and hint of spices.
-A Grüner Veltliner is the best wine pairing for cheese fondue.
-Grüner Veltliner is Austria's most famous grape variety.
-It gives light-bodied dry white wines with a refreshingly high acidity.
-It is characterized by a slightly spicy flavours of white pepper and strong citrus, and vegetal aromas.
+Cheese fondue pairs best with a fresh white wine with high acidity and a hint of spices.
+Grüner Veltliner is the best wine pairing for cheese fondue.
+It is Austria's most famous grape variety and gives light-bodied dry white wines with a refreshingly high acidity.
+Grüner Veltliner is characterized by a slightly spicy flavors of white pepper and strong citrus, and vegetal aromas.

 Tips!
 If you prefer red wine, choose a light-bodied wine.
-A Pinot Noir is especially good if you are having a cheese fondue with Gruyère cheese.
-The nutty, rich flavour of the Gruyère will be perfectly matched with an earthy Pinot Noir.
+Pinot Noir is especially good if you are having a cheese fondue with Gruyère cheese.
+The nutty, rich flavor of Gruyère will be perfectly matched with an earthy Pinot Noir.

 Other good wine pairings for cheese fondue are:

 Meat fondue is best paired a light- or medium-bodied red wine with high acidity.
-Fruit and/or earthy aromas are also good to pair with the meat fondue.
-A Pinot Noir is an excellent pairing.
+Fruit and/or earthy aromas are also good to pair with meat fondue.
+Pinot Noir is an excellent pairing for this dish.

-Meat fondue is not as heavy as you might think, but it usually contains a lot of fat, especially if the meat is cooked in oil.
-The characteristic high acidity of Pinot Noir cuts though the fat which creates a balanced pairing.
-The soft tannins and the typical aromas of earth and red berries will also pair well with the meat fondue.
+Meat fondue does not feel as heavy as you might think, but it usually contains a lot of fat, especially if the meat is cooked in oil.
+The characteristic high acidity of Pinot Noir cuts though the fat, creating a balanced pairing.
+The soft tannins and the typical aromas of earth and red berries will also pair well with meat fondue.